 11. High and moderate-risk abatements must be monitored daily, so expect to see a third-party environmental consultant with pumps and cartridges arriving daily.

-12. Type of containment and equipment for mold remediation:
+12. Type of containment and equipment for mould remediation:

-a) Level one contamination (extent of visible and hidden mold growth is less than one square meter “Ten square feet”) usually requires source or no containment.
+a) Level one contamination (extent of visible and hidden mould growth is less than one square meter “Ten square feet”) usually requires source or no containment.

 b) Level two contamination (the total affected area between one square meter and ten square meters “Ten to one-hundred square feet”) requires a full-scale limited containment typically with impermeable poly barriers and negative air.